aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

     6. **kmsRequestId** - This is the requestId of the call made to KMS which is visible in AWS CloudTrail.
 The XKS proxy SHOULD log this field to allow a customer to correlate AWS CloudTrail entries with log entries in the XKS Proxy.
 This field typically follows the format for [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s but the XKS Proxy MUST treat this as an opaque string and MUST NOT perform any validation on its structure.
 This field is REQUIRED.
     7. **kmsViaService** - This field is OPTIONAL.
 If present, it indicates the AWS service that called the KMS API on behalf of a customer (see [kms:ViaService](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-via-service))
 2. **ciphertext** - Base64 encoded ciphertext provided to an external key manager for decryption.
 At a minimum, the proxy MUST support the ability to process 4300 bytes of ciphertext.
 Note the Base64 encoded string corresponding to 4300 bytes of binary data will be 5737 bytes long.
 This field is REQUIRED.
 3. **ciphertextMetadata:** Base64 encoded `ciphertextMetadata` that was included with the ciphertext in the output of the encrypt call that produced the ciphertext being decrypted.
 This is an OPTIONAL, vendor-specific field.
-When present, the size of the field MUST NOT exceed 20 bytes (before Base64 decoding).
+When present, the size of the field MUST NOT exceed 20 bytes (before Base64 encoding).
 The XKS Proxy MUST detect when the `ciphertextMetadata` passed to decrypt has been modified relative to the `ciphertextMetadata` generated during the corresponding encrypt.
 Appending the `ciphertextMetadata` to the `additionalAuthenticatedData` and using that as the AAD for the external key manager, as described in the Encrypt API, will automatically accomplish this.
 4. **encryptionAlgorithm** - Specifies the algorithm that was used for encryption.
 In `v1` specification, this will always be `AES_GCM`.
 This field is REQUIRED.
 5. **additionalAuthenticatedData** (AAD) - AES-GCM is an example of an [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) (Authenticated Encryption with Additional Data) cipher for which the encrypt operation produces an authenticationTag in addition to the ciphertext.
 The authenticationTag can be used to ensure the integrity of the ciphertext and additional data passed as AAD.
 For a decrypt call to succeed, the same AAD that was used to create the ciphertext must be supplied to the decrypt operation.
 This field is OPTIONAL.
 When present, this field MUST be specified as a Base64 encoded string and used as the Additional Authenticated Data ([AAD](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad)) input to the AES-GCM operation inside the external key manager.
 The XKS Proxy MUST be able to handle AAD values up to 8192 bytes in length (the Base64 encoding of 8192 bytes will be 10925 bytes).
 6. **initializationVector** - Base64 encoded initialization vector generated by the external key manager that was used during encrypt operation.
 For a decrypt call to succeed, this must be the same IV that was generated when the ciphertext was created.
 This field is REQUIRED.
 For `AES_GCM`, the length of the initializationVector MUST be 12 bytes or 16 bytes (the Base64 encoding will have 16 bytes or 24 bytes).